Web Typography

 Communication is the heart of Web Design

 Website designers have overlooked typography for far too long.
-It’s only been the last 5 years that web typography has really taken off.
-With the birth of services like Google Fonts allowing users to download, modify and exchange font’s freely under open source copyright laws; there really is no excuse to not be exploring typography on your website.
-I like to think of typography as the host for your website… it sets the tone.
+It's only been the last 5 years that web typography has taken off.
+With the birth of services like Google Fonts, allowing users to download, modify and exchange fonts freely under open source copyright laws, there is no excuse not to be exploring typography on your website.
+I like to think of typography as the host for your website, it sets the tone.

 A brief history